 There is an underpowered systematic review in Heart from 2009 that concludes: “The limited evidence that does exist suggests that the routine use of high-flow oxygen in uncomplicated MI may result in a greater infarct size and possibly increase the risk of mortality”.
 And there are a few controlled trials on the way, among them, the AVOID trial: A randomized controlled trial of oxygen therapy in acute myocardial infarction Air Verses [sic] Oxygen In myocarDial infarction study (AVOID Study).
 I hope their research is better than their spelling.

 But the best article I’ve read so far, is Oxygen therapy in myocardial infarction: an historical perspective.
 Entertaining and educational.
-Here are two images from that article:
+If you want some more education then you can visit this site to get assignment help.

 The linked article goes on to list several studies and trials that shows either no advantage or a negative effect of high flow oxygen.
 And this isn’t news – the studies listed go all the way back to the 50’s, 60’s and 70’s.
 Go read it.